engineblock/engineblock-docs/docsrc/content/user-guide/scenario_scripting.md

     activity exposes its metrics to the scenario scripting sandbox.
 In order to see these, use the command line option that dumps metrics names.

-Interaction with the EB runtime and the activities therein is made easy by the above variables and objects.
+Interaction with the EngineBlock runtime and the activities therein is made easy by the above variables and objects.
 When an assignment is made to any of these variables, the changes are propagated to internal listeners.
 For changes to _threads_, the thread pool responsible for the affected activity adjusts the number of active threads (AKA slots).
 Other changes are further propagated